This tick could make you allergic to meat - NewsBreak

 - Nymphs (young) lone star ticks are more circular than adults, which are more egg-shaped.
 They’re also obviously smaller than adults

-CAES says while adults are more active in spring and early summer, while nymphs are most active from April through summer.
-All lone star ticks are active in summer months.
+CAES says that adults are more active in spring and early summer, while nymphs are most active from April through summer.
+All lone star ticks are active in the summer months.

-Both the CDC and other researchers warn lone star ticks are likely not the only ticks causing spread pf AGS.
+Both the CDC and other researchers warn lone star ticks are likely not the only ticks causing the spread of AGS.

-Ticks are also well-known to pose threat of Lyme disease spread to humans.
+Ticks are also well-known to pose the threat of Lyme disease spread to humans.

-Tick safety measures include wearing long sleeves, pants tucked into socks and closed-toed shoes, using repellants on both clothing and exposed skin, and avoiding high grass or flora, if possible.
-Doing full body checks for ticks after being outside are also a must, and should be followed by a shower.
+Tick safety measures include wearing long sleeves, pants tucked into socks, and closed-toed shoes, using repellants on both clothing and exposed skin, and avoiding high grass or flora, if possible.
+Doing full-body checks for ticks after being outside is also a must, and should be followed by a shower.
 Perform proper tick removal if you do find one on your skin.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0